magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-2.md

 <!-- ENGCOM-7804 -->

-*  Added test for enabling email to a friend in the Admin.
+*  Added a test for enabling email to a friend in the Admin.
 [GitHub-29145](https://github.com/magento/magento2/issues/29145)

 <!-- ENGCOM-8316 -->

-*  Added test for deleting a CMS block from a grid by an administrator.
+*  Added a test for deleting a CMS block from a grid by an administrator.
 [GitHub-30372](https://github.com/magento/magento2/issues/30372)

 <!-- ENGCOM-7933 -->

-*  Added test for applying a shopping cart rule to a single bundle item.
+*  Added a test for applying a shopping cart rule to a single bundle item.
 [GitHub-28921](https://github.com/magento/magento2/issues/28921)

 <!-- ENGCOM-8075 -->